 This section of the form is the most important part of the nomination.
-It should be no longer than 2,700 characters, including spaces, and should persuade the reader of the strength of the case.
-Please include all the information that you would like to be considered to demonstrate the contribution the person has made.
-To do this most effectively, it is helpful to prepare the long citation statement to address the four key points below, and to set the evidence out in the order of these points.
+It should be no longer than 3,000 characters, including spaces (around 480 words) and should persuade the reader of the strength of the case.
+Please include all information that you would like to be considered to demonstrate the contribution the person has made.
+To do this, it is helpful to prepare the long citation statement in the style of about four sections broken down and set out broadly in the order shown below.

-A: Summary: This must outline the compelling reason why the person has been nominated.
+A: SUMMARY: must outline the compelling reason why the person has been nominated.
 For example, it may show how the nominee:

-- has made a particular breakthrough or is proponent of a particular change; - has made an outstanding impact on patients or public; - has improved patient safety by reducing risks or incidents; - is a leader in their field; - has taken on an innovative or challenging role and is regarded as a role model; - has sustained outstanding achievements over a period/career; and/or - has shown innovation or creativity in delivering longstanding results.
+- has made a particular breakthrough or is proponent of a particular change; - has made an outstanding impact on patients or public; - has improved patient safety by reducing risks or incidents; - is a leader in their field; - has taken on an innovative or challenging role and is regarded as a role model; - holds a sustained career of outstanding achievements; and/or - has shown innovation or creativity in delivering longstanding results;

-This section should also indicate whether the nominee's work is international, national or regional in scope.
+It should also be indicated whether the nominee's work is international, national or regional in scope.
 All nominees are likely to have had a great impact on those around them but may be working at a different scale.

-B: Evidence: Give detailed examples of achievement(s) including any facts, figures, publication and/or evidence of outstanding impact.
+B: EVIDENCE: detailed examples of achievement(s), including any facts, figures, publication and/or evidence of outstanding impact.
 This section should include any support for the claim(s).
 It may show how the nominee:

-- has earned the respect of their peers and became a role model in their field; - has produced, perhaps against the odds, sustained achievement that has required moral courage, vision, the ability to make tough choices or determined application and hard work; - has made things better for patients/the public (including if possible, information on how many people have benefitted from their work); and/or - has raised or helped to raise money, for example for a charity or for research funding (including how much and how the money has been spent).
+- has earned the respect of their peers and became a role model in their field. - has produced, perhaps against the odds, sustained achievement that has required moral courage, vision, the ability to make tough choices or determined application and hard work; - has made things better for patients/the public (including if possible, information on how many people have benefitted from their work); and/or - has raised or helped to raise money, for example for a charity or for research funding (including how much and how the money has been spent).

-C: Contribution: This should illustrate what the nominee has done over and above their day job that makes them stand out.
+C: CONTRIBUTION: should illustrate what the nominee has done over and above their day job that makes them stand out.
 This should include information about the nominee's personal impact, including:

-where there has been a significant difference and/or improvement brought about through the nominee's contribution;
+- where there has been a significant difference and/or improvement brought about through the nominee's contribution; - the difference the nominee's contribution has made (explain how things were before they began and how they are now); and/or

-- the difference the nominee's contribution has made (explain how things were before they began and how they are now); and/or - when the nominee carried out the activity and why it should be recognised now.
-It is helpful to use the final line to summarise, e.g. "her deep commitment and dedication have been instrumental in driving change".
+• when the nominee carried out the activity and why it should be recognised now.
+It is helpful to use the final line to summarise, eg "her deep commitment and dedication have been instrumental in driving change".

-D: Additional: Include here any information about a wider contribution including another area/field, voluntary or beyond work.
-(The 'voluntary and charitable services' section can be used for this, if applicable).
+D: ADDITIONAL: a space for including information about a wider contribution including another area/field, voluntary or beyond work (the 'voluntary and charitable services' section can be used for this, if applicable)

-For reference, an overview of the different award levels can be found here
+For reference, an overview of the different award levels can be found here.

-Example MBE Level nomination
+MBE Level nomination